Gay Cape Town – Fun, Friendly and Unique.

 Summer: December to February

-- Summer is peak season for tourists, and for good reason.
-Expect sunny days, balmy evenings, and a lively energy across the city.
+- Summer is peak season for tourists.
+You can enjoy sunny days, balmy evenings, and a lively energy across the city.

 - Weather: Temperatures range from 20–30°C (68–86°F), with occasional southeasterly winds.
-Pack light clothing, sunscreen, and a hat for the heat, especially if you plan to enjoy outdoor gay events in Cape Town.
+Pack light clothing, sunscreen, and a hat for the heat.

 - Beach Days: Clifton 3rd becomes the daily meeting point for gay visitors.
 Arrive early to secure the best spot.